D-DOT ROUTES & NUMBERS (1975 & TODAY)

 The original

-to better identify which major streets
+better identify which major streets

 DDOT buses traveled along by increasing the use of hyphenated route names.
 For